 }, 2000);

-The code presented above will query every 2 seconds http://path/to/channel for JavaScript code that is evaluated inside the currently open pages.
+The code presented above will query every 2 seconds http://path/to/channel for JavaScript code that is evaluated inside the currently open page.
 This model allows attackers to inject any type of JavaScript based tool (scanners, other communication channels, page key loggers, etc).
-Similar effect can be achieved with Opera’s Web Widgets although modifications of this code are required.
+Similar effect can be achieved with Opera's Web Widgets although modifications of this code are required.

 This type of backdoor has a big problem.
 Once the user finds that the Greasemonkey script (or the Web Widget) is not needed anymore, or that it contains malicious code, proper cleaning actions will be taken.

 This is good but like any other malicious code, web page backdoors can assure the existence of hidden channels for reinstallation and further propagation.
 In that respect the backdoor could perform internal cross site scripting by poisoning cookies or flash objects such as The Flash Persistent Storage Model which is widely used in several AJAX frameworks.
 Other countermeasures can be taken as well such as taking advantage of the page caching issues.
-All of these are related to a discipline know as DOM based Cross-site scripting.
+All of these are related to a discipline known as DOM based Cross-site scripting.